Convergence and Rates for Hamilton-Jacobi Equations with Kirchoff Junction Conditions: Time-Independent Problem: Vanishing Viscosity Limit

 \section{Time-Independent Problem: Vanishing Viscosity Limit}

-The error estimate for \eqref{E: stationary} is obtained by doubling variables and using a test function that forces the variable associated with $u^{\epsilon}$ away from the junction.
+As explained in the introduction, the error estimate for the vanishing viscosity approximation of \eqref{E: stationary} is obtained by doubling variables and using a test function that forces the variable associated with $u^{\epsilon}$ away from the junction.
 This approach combined with an auxiliary lemma on the continuity of the junction condition suffices to carry through a modified version of the classical proof.